qwx9/strangepg/README.md

 For example, in GFA files the `LN` tag indicates the length of a node's sequence.
-Upon loading the GFA file, each S line with a non-empty sequence and/or an LN tag will add an element to the `LN` table.
+Upon loading the GFA file, each S line with a non-empty sequence and/or an `LN` tag will add an element to the `LN` table.
 `LN[name]` then stores the value for a node labeled `name` in the GFA.
-This can be used for instance to change the color of all nodes matching some condition such as `LN[name] < 1000` (more examples below).
+This can be used for instance to change the color of a node depending on some condition such as `LN[name] < 1000` (more examples below).

 The editing box is currently ugly and inconvenient due to limitations of the UI framework used, but this will be fixed soon.
-It has clipboard support
-(Ctrl-C for copy, Ctrl-V for paste, mouse selection).
+It has supports mouse highlighting and selection and has clipboard support, with shortcuts Ctrl-C for copy and Ctrl-V for paste.
+For X11, only the primary clipboard is currently used.

 The language is a fork of [_awk_](https://awk.dev), hacked up to evaluate commands interactively.
-Any awk code valid within a pattern (inside braces) is also valid here, but functions cannot be defined yet.
+Any awk code valid within a pattern or function (ie. inside braces) is also valid here.
+New functions may not yet be defined.
 Currently, it's somewhat limited and a bit hacky, but it works.
 It will be improved later on.